richafnu/Viva/Viva/insights/org-team-insights/copilot-dashboard.md

 **Q1.
 Which apps are the Copilot Chat (work) metrics based on?**

 Copilot Chat (work) metrics are based on use of Copilot Chat (work), formerly called Business Chat, across all apps where the capability is available including Teams, Windows, Microsoft365.com, and more.
 Copilot Chat (work) metrics do *not* include usage of [Microsoft Copilot with enterprise data protection](/copilot/manage), which is made available to users with an eligible Microsoft 365 license and does not require a Copilot for Microsoft 365 license.
-In certain product environments such as Copilot in the Edge browser, users enabled for Copilot for Microsoft 365 may see a “work/web” toggle.
-The “work” toggle is a feature of Copilot Chat (work) usage and thus usage of this feature is accounted for in the Copilot Dashboard.
-The "web” toggle, however, is a feature of Copilot with enterprise data protection and use of this feature is not yet accounted for in the Copilot Dashboard.
+In certain product environments such as Copilot in the Edge browser, users enabled for Copilot might see a "work/web" toggle.
+The work/web toggle is a feature of Copilot Chat usage and thus usage of this feature is accounted for in the Copilot Dashboard and Viva Insights.
+Usage, however, is only reported for Copilot licensed employees.
+Usage of the "free" version of Copilot Chat used by non-Microsoft 365 licensed employees is not accounted for.

 **Q2.
 Within the Copilot metrics tab of the comparison between groups table, why does the % difference not show what I'm expecting to see?**